mhaneman/personal_blog_site/content/posts/trapped-knight.md

 ## Moving the knight and checking visited squares

 We will have a base class called Knight.
 But why?
 Why not just implement everything in the knight class?
 In the future, we may want to create new rules to apply to the knight.
 So, for each implementation of these rules, the Knight class will be inherited and the abstract method `find_next_square` will be implemented.
-In this way, each implementation is organized in each class and we will not have to duplicate the basic code for the knight.
+In this way, each implementation is organized in each class and we will not have to duplicate setup code.

 ```python
 class Knight: